vladimiryardan/Taffy-Wiki/Getting-Started.md

 # Step 2: Implement API Resources as CFCs

 Each Resource in your API (eg. Artists, Art) should be defined as its own CFC.
 In a Taffy API, **you implement Collections and Members as separate CFCs** (eg. `artistCollection.cfc` and `artistMember.cfc`).
-They won't be exposed by name via the framework, so you can name them whatever you like.
+They won't be exposed by name via the framework, so you can name them whatever you like -- I just happen to like naming them foo**Collection** vs foo**Member** to make it easy to determine which CFC handles individual records (member) and which handles sets of records (collection).

 Here is an example resource implementation: